hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 !!!
 Do

-Keeping the `Copy::Button` near the content being copied enables users to recognize what they are copying to their clipboard.
+Placing a Copy Button close to the content explicitly communicates what is being copied.

 ![Example of the copy button component using proper placement] (/assets/components/copy/copy-button-placement-do.png) !!!